Queer Art(ists) Now IS BACK

 - applicants should be based in the UK

-- work must be made within the last 12 months
+- work should be made within the last 12 months

-- applications will only be accepted if received on a fully completed application form, no exceptions ...
-2018 Submissions have now closed
+- applications will only be accepted if received on a fully completed application form, no exceptions!

 - all work will be for sale, the price of work will be decided by the artist and 100% of sales will be returned to the artist, by submitting you agree to your work being sold on your behalf.

 - Decisions communicated by February 14th 2020

 - Work to be delivered *07-10th March 2020